15th Week of Pregnancy (Week 15)

 Why am I experiencing increased symptoms such as fatigue?

-The increased blood volume and the pregnancy hormone progesterone are reasons for your tiredness in week 15 of pregnancy.
-Your body is working hard to provide for your baby.
-Make sure you get enough rest and sleep in order to recharge your energy.
+The increased blood volume and the pregnancy hormone progesterone are reasons for your fatigue in week 15.
+Your body is working hard to nourish your baby.
+Make sure you get enough rest and sleep to recharge your energy.

-What is happening to my baby’s nervous system?
+What is happening with my baby’s nervous system?

-Your baby's brain continues to develop, and it is forming new reflexes.
-It is already practising grasping movements with its hands and feet.
-The umbilical cord supplies everything it needs for its growth and life.
+Your baby’s brain continues to develop, and new reflexes are forming.
+Your baby is already practising grasping movements with its hands and feet.
+The umbilical cord provides everything needed for your baby’s growth and life.

 Why is my tummy getting bigger?

-Your tummy is growing in week 15 of pregnancy because your uterus needs to make more space for the baby.
-Organs such as your baby's heart, lungs, and liver are increasing in size.
-It’s a wonderful glimpse into the world of your little happiness, which continues to grow.
+Your tummy is growing in week 15 because your uterus needs to make more space for the baby.
+Organs such as your baby’s heart, lungs, and liver are increasing in size.
+This is a beautiful glimpse into the world of your happiness, which continues to grow.

 Pushchair